Highlights in Pontoon Boat Restoration:

 You will also have the style choices of loop or pile carpeting.
 Both of these are fine, but fishermen may appreciate the pile carpeting since the loop style is prone to fish hook snags and this can create significant pulls or runs in your carpet ultimately ruining its appearance.

 Although carpet is still a contender for pontoon boat flooring, it’s not as popular as it once was.

-Mostly because of the issues we’ve just discussed, your existing flooring is going to wear out at some point.
+Primarily because of the issues we’ve just discussed, your existing flooring is going to wear out at some point.
 Maybe you’re at that point where you are considering replacing your carpet.
 Before we discuss this further, let me say that regardless of the flooring you choose, you must first strip everything from your boat in preparation for your new flooring.
 There is no short cut!
 Everything has to go, including the fencing and edge rails, so that you can prep the boat properly.

 Just remember to take a lot of pictures before you get started and you can always refer back to them as you work through this process.
 Once you’ve taken your pictures, go for it!
 It’s not that difficult!

 With our current busy lifestyles, most of us would prefer a lower maintenance flooring option to take the place of our old flooring.
 A couple of new contenders are storming the market and overtaking the popularity of carpeting.
 Listed below are those alternatives along with some important things we think you should know about each one.

 This style involves paint that is applied with a roller brush to your floor which creates an effective economical flooring for pontoon boat restoration.
 Once furniture and fencing has been removed from your boat, you will need to sand the entire surface to remove the glue and even things out.
 Inspect your wood surface for any rot, and if any is found you will need to fill in those areas with fiberglass bondo or similar filler.
 Once wood is filled and dried, be sure to sand again to even out the surface.
 It’s a reasonable choice if you are hard on your boat and don't want to sink too much money into it.